bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image030.png"
   style="width:40%"
-  alt="Web Browser; Chrome Preferred.
+  title="Web Browser; Chrome Preferred.
+Also, Brave, Safari and Firefox" alt="Web Browser; Chrome Preferred.
 Also, Brave, Safari and Firefox." />

 <p>The second thing you&apos;re going to need is a web browser, and I&apos;m going